Last Updated on March 22, 2021 by Julia Wilson

 Eosinophilic granuloma complex (EGC) is a condition characterised by the presence of skin lesions over various parts of your cat’s body.
 Caused by cells known as eosinophils which usually target parasites and microorganisms, but in this syndrome, they are called to the site of an allergic reaction (such as a flea bite), releasing their cytotoxic granules causing lesions in the affected area.
 There are three types, all of which affect different parts of the body.
 Indolent (or rodent ulcer) which affect the lip, eosinophilic plaque in which lesions are most often seen on the thighs or abdomen and eosinophilic granulomas which are commonly found on the rear legs and are seen most often in young (under two) cats.

 A fungal infection caused by Blastomyces dermatitidis.
 Immunocompromised cats are at greater risk of infection.
 Common symptoms include coughing, difficulty breathing, enlarged lymph nodes, lethargy, weight loss, ocular discharges and skin lesions.

 Your veterinarian will perform a physical examination of your cat, obtaining a medical history from you.
 The cause can be narrowed down depending on how the lesion(s) appears, accompanying symptoms etc, the location.

-- Food elimination trial, where your cat is placed on a novel diet to see if the lesions go away, he will then be challenged by going back on his regular diet to see if they return.
+- Food elimination trial – The cat is placed on a novel diet such as goat or kangaroo for six weeks, with no other types of food offered, to see if the lesions go away.
+After the trial, the cat is challenged to see if symptoms return.

 Treatment of skin lesions depends on the underlying cause and may include: